 Canyonlands Fast Facts

-- The highest elevation found in Canyonlands is 7,120 feet at Cathedral Point
+Canyonlands’ lowest point is 3,730 feet at the Colorado River.
+The highest point in Canyonlands is 7,120 feet at Cathedral Point.

 Where is Canyonlands National Park?